Thank you to Avraham Deutsch’s office for authoring this article.

 In order to qualify for future U.S. Social Security retirement benefits one must pay in to the U.S. Social Security system a minimum of 40 quarters (credits).
 These credits can be earned even while residing in Israel.
 One can accrue a maximum of 4 quarters per year by earning in excess of $5,500 annually.
 This is primarily accomplished by:

-i) Being self-employed in Israel and reporting Israeli self-employment income on your U.S. income tax return,
+- i) Being self-employed in Israel and reporting Israeli self-employment income on your U.S. income tax return,

-ii) Working in Israel for a U.S. entity and receiving a Form W-2 (employee) or Form 1099 (independent contractor),
+- ii) Working in Israel for a U.S. entity and receiving a Form W-2 (employee) or Form 1099 (independent contractor),

 iii) Traveling to the U.S. to work as an employee (W-2) or as a self-employed individual (1099).

-Automatic Extension, Estimate Tax Payments and Automatic Withdrawals:
+Automatic Extension, Estimate Tax Payments and Automatic Withdrawals

-Tax Retirement Plans/Required Minimum Distributions (“RMD”):
+Tax Retirement Plans/Required Minimum Distributions (“RMD”)

 Within 60 days of a distribution from an Individual Retirement Plan (“IRA”) a taxpayer can roll over the distribution to another retirement plan tax free.
-If no rollover is made within 60 days the taxpayer is required to pay tax on the distribution at ordinary income tax rates.
+If no rollover is made within 60 days, the taxpayer is required to pay tax on the distribution at ordinary income tax rates.
 Once you reach age 70 1/2 you generally must begin to withdraw funds from traditional IRAs on an annual basis and pay the required income tax.
 The amount of your RMD is calculated by using the IRS life expectancy tables.
 In addition, conversion to a Roth IRA can be a valuable tax planning tool for both U.S. and Israeli tax purposes.
 Your tax and pension advisor should be contacted in this regard.

-Avoiding Early Withdrawal Penalties from Retirement Funds:
+Avoiding Early Withdrawal Penalties from Retirement Funds

 An early IRA distribution may be made without being subject to the 10% early withdrawal penalty provided the funds are used to purchase a first home even in Israel.
 The distribution amount is limited to $10,000 per taxpayer and/or spouse from each individual’s account.
 The early withdrawal penalty will also not apply in certain circumstances such as medical premium payments or higher educational expenses.

-Higher Education Credit:
+Higher Education Credit

-Corporations, LLC’s and Trusts:
+Corporations, LLC’s and Trusts

 Alan (Avraham) Deutsch is a CPA, with over 30 years’ experience.
-Alan and his associates specialize in income tax planning and compliance as well as in investment consulting.
-Alan has five office locations and can be reached at 02-999-2104, 03-527-3254, 09-746-0623 or 052-274-9999, or you can e-mail him at email@example.com.
+Alan and his associates specialize in U.S. and Israeli income tax planning and compliance as well as in investment consulting.
+Alan has seven office locations and can be reached at 02-999-2104, 03-527-3254, 09-746-0623 or 052-274-9999, or you can e-mail him at email@example.com.
 Please visit his website at www.ardcpa.com for more information.